Aeroflot Flight 821: Accident

-The Boeing 737-505, registration VP-BKO, an aircraft belonging to the Aeroflot subsidiary Aeroflot-Nord but operating as Aeroflot flight SU821 from Moscow's Sheremetyevo International Airport to Perm (Russia) crashed into a railway line southwest of Perm 5:10 AM local time (or 13 September 2008, 23:10 UTC).
-The weather at the time of accident was rainy (unbroken clouds at 240 m, light rain).
+The Boeing 737-505, registration VP-BKO, an aircraft belonging to the Aeroflot subsidiary Aeroflot-Nord but operating as Aeroflot flight SU821, was travelling from Moscow's Sheremetyevo International Airport to Perm (Russia).
+The aircraft crashed into a railway line southwest of Perm at 5:10 am local time (13 September 2008, 23:10 UTC).
+The area was rainy at time of the accident (unbroken clouds at 240 m, light rain).

-According to an interview given by the air traffic controller shortly after the disaster, the crew did not respond correctly to ATC commands: after going around, it turned eastward instead of turning westward.
+According to an interview given by the air traffic controller shortly after the disaster, the crew did not respond correctly to ATC commands: after going around, it turned eastward instead of westward.
 However, the crew reported no emergency onboard and confirmed all commands given by ATC.
-At 5:10 AM, radio contact with the plane was lost; minutes later it crashed on the outskirts of Perm.
+At 5:10 am, radio contact with the plane was lost as it crashed on the outskirts of Perm.

-Aeroflot-Nord officially stated that: "The Boeing-737 carried 82 passengers on board – including 7 children – and 6 crew.
+Aeroflot-Nord officially stated that: "The Boeing-737 carried 82 passengers on board – including seven children – and six crew.
 All passengers and crew were killed.
 As the plane was coming in for landing, it lost communication at a height of 1100 m and air controllers lost its blip.
 The airplane was found within Perm's city limits completely destroyed and on fire."
 Investigator Vladimir Markin said that "there were 82 passengers plus a baby and 5 crew on board, and by preliminary information, they are all dead as the airplane fell into a ravine near the city limits."
 RIA Novosti however reported that "it was possible that three people who bought a ticket for the ill-fated flight 821 to Perm did not get on board."

 Both flight recorders were found and successfully decoded.
-The airline stated "it pledged to pay compensation on obligatory accident insurance in full, which would make up to 2 million rubles per victim."
-The crash damaged and shut down a section of the Trans-Siberian Railway; rail traffic was temporarily re-routed via Chusovaya station, and was restored by the evening of 14 September.
+The airline stated, "it pledged to pay compensation on obligatory accident insurance in full, which would make up to 2 million rubles per victim."
+The crash damaged and shut down a section of the Trans-Siberian Railway; rail traffic was temporarily re-routed via Chusovaya station and was restored by the evening of 14 September.
 The aircraft was leased by Aeroflot-Nord from Dublin-based Pinewatch Limited from July 2008 to March 2013.

 It was reported that its engines caught fire at an altitude of 1000 m.
-Eyewitness reports stated that the plane was visibly on fire prior to crashing, and hit the ground at a 30–40-degree angle.
+Eyewitness reports stated that the plane was visibly on fire prior to crashing and hit the ground at a 30–40-degree angle.
 However, the low clouds (at 240 m) must have prevented any witnesses from seeing the plane for more than a few seconds and the report was subsequently discounted by the accident enquiry (see below).

 The final enquiry report stated that "after the base turn, approaching the landing course at 600 m with both autopilot and autothrottle disengaged, the aircraft started climbing up to 1300 m, rolled 360° over the left wing and collided with the ground".